rajagopalmotivate1/AILab/README.md

-# Deep Learning for GOOD
+# AI for GOOD
 Deep Learning workshop at Karunya

 Find a good idea.
 Explore how to use AI to address a Social problem.
 To Find a problem go to this url http://www.un.org/millenniumgoals/education.shtml (click any one of the 8 icons such as poverty, etc) or this URL https://www.un.org/sustainabledevelopment/energy/ (click any of the 17 icons)

-# Open in colab
+# How to open and run these projects?
-You may direclty open in Google colab  by clicking here https://colab.research.google.com/github/rajagopalmotivate1/AILab/
+## You may direclty open in Google colab  by clicking here
+https://colab.research.google.com/github/rajagopalmotivate1/AILab/

+# Deep Learning , Generative Deep Learning, Architecture Search

 ## 1. Learn CNN Deep Learning for image classification with Transfer learning
 ## 2. Learn GAN for image synthesis, improve photos with Autoencoders
-## 3. Learn to get started towards building your own Neural Architecuture Search (let an computer algo find out how different models perform)
+## 3. Learn to get started towards building your own Neural Architecture Search (let an computer algo find out how different models perform)

 1. My 1st neural network (using Dense layers) https://github.com/rajagopalmotivate1/AILab/blob/master/1_MNIST_Predict_with_Dense.ipynb